 I can’t tell you how many papers and essays I wrote on topics starting with the letter “P” : I wrote on Pompeii, Pregnancy, anything I could find in that P encyclopedia – because it was one of the few I had borrowed from my Grandma’s attic.

-That’s no joke!
 We rarely made a trip our rural town’s library because of my parents’ work schedules and the fact we lived 7 miles out of town.
-These encyclopedias were probably from the 70s and represented a lot of outdated information even then.
+These encyclopedias were from the 70s and probably represented a lot of outdated information even then.

 And yet I lived to tell about it.
 I survived the lack-of-information-age like everyone else before my generation.

 We had to wait more, for everything.
 And my parents’ and grandparents’ generations, of course, would tell their own stories of the much slower pace that life afforded them.

 Look at how cell phones and Amazon Prime have changed the way we live, just to name a few examples.

 Today, we can’t even allow McDonald’s to park us without getting impatient.
 How dare that fast-food worker make us wait for our food.